Paul Tseng

-Paul Tseng (曾匀) was a Chinese-American (Hakka Taiwanese) and Canadian applied mathematician and a professor at the Department of Mathematics at the University of Washington, in Seattle, Washington.
+Paul Tseng (曾匀) was a Taiwanese-born American-Canadian applied mathematician and a professor at the Department of Mathematics at the University of Washington, in Seattle, Washington.
 Tseng was recognized by his peers to be one of the leading optimization researchers of his generation.
-On August 13, 2009, Paul Tseng went missing while kayaking in the Yangtze River in the Yunnan province of China and is presumed dead.
+On August 13, 2009, Paul Tseng went missing while kayaking in the Jinsha River in the Yunnan province of China and is presumed dead.

 Biography

-Paul Tseng was born September 21, 1959 in Hsinchu, Taiwan.
+Tseng was born September 21, 1959, in Hsinchu, Taiwan.
 In December 1970, Tseng's family moved to Vancouver, British Columbia.
 Tseng received his B.Sc. from Queen's University in 1981 and his Ph.D. from Massachusetts Institute of Technology in 1986.
 In 1990 Tseng moved to the University of Washington's Department of Mathematics.
 Tseng has conducted research primarily in continuous optimization and secondarily in discrete optimization and distributed computation.

 Research

 Tseng made many contributions to mathematical optimization, publishing many articles and helping to develop quality software that has been widely used.

 He published over 120 papers in optimization and had close collaborations with several colleagues, including Dimitri Bertsekas and Zhi-Quan Tom Luo.